clicksuku/SundarkpCode/LockTabs2Switch[Chrome Extn]/Readme.md

 ##About this tool##

-LockTabs2Switch provides easy tabbing on Chrome browser.
+LockTabs2Switch provides easy tabbing and also intelligent tabbing for Chrome browser.

 Ctrl+Tab travels through all available tabs.
 Or Ctrl+num is a little difficult.

-This extension allows the user to select the tabs (even across Windows) a user wants to navigate and allow him to navigate with a simple Ctrl+Z.
+This extension automatically switches between the last two tabs the user visited.
+Also this extension allows the user to select the tabs (even across Windows) a user wants to navigate and allow him to navigate with a simple Ctrl+Z.

 ##Languages##